-In the wake of tragic events in Christchurch, there have been reports of phishing emails(external link).
+In times of crisis, we sometimes hear reports of phishing emails(external link).

 Email phishing scams ask you for personal details such as your date of birth and bank account number.
 They may also ask you to donate to a bank account that fraudulently claims to belong to a charity.
 If you receive an email requesting a donation and it looks suspicious, do not open or reply to the email – simply delete it as it may contain links to viruses.
 You can report the suspected scam to NetSafe(external link).